cewing/codefellows_f2_python/source/supplements/unicode.rst

 * write some of the text from the first exercise to file -- read that file back in.

+.. nextslide:: Some Help

 reference: http://inamidst.com/stuff/unidata/

 NOTE: if your terminal does not support unicode -- you'll get an error trying to print.
-Try a different terminal or IDE, or google for a solution
+Try a different terminal or IDE, or google for a solution.

 Challenge Unicode LAB
 ----------------------